Stuck on Xanax or Klonopin? Ketamine as a Real Benzo Alternative

 Ready to Talk About Your Options?

-If you're stuck in a benzodiazepine cycle and wondering if there's another way, Discreet Ketamine can give you a realistic read on whether at-home ketamine fits your situation.
-Dr. Ben Soffer will review your medication history, talk honestly about what ketamine can and can't do for your specific case, and coordinate with your existing prescriber rather than replacing them.
+If you're stuck in a benzodiazepine cycle and wondering whether there's another path, I can give you a realistic read on whether at-home ketamine fits your situation.
+I'll review your medication history, talk honestly about what ketamine can and can't do for your specific case, and coordinate with your existing prescriber rather than trying to replace them.

-The 5-minute eligibility check is a low-pressure first step.
+The five-minute eligibility check is a low-pressure first step.

 Ready to feel better?